 How Much Do Your Services Cost?

-I provide quality legal services at affordable rates, and offer flat-fee value billing on many matters.
+I provide quality legal services at affordable rates, and can offer flat-fee value billing on many matters.
 While I don't post my rates online, I am confident you will find they are more than reasonable for my level of experience.
 Perhaps more importantly, I work with clients to set cost targets, and tell them if a matter begins to approach a budget cap.
 I keep my rates down by keeping overhead low, staying current on workflow technologies, and focusing on being an excellent lawyer for a limited number of clients.

 What Sets You Apart?